keewenaw/student-grading/README.md

 # student-grading
-A quick script to anonymize student-submitted projects and randomly assign peer reviewers for grading
+A quick script to anonymize student-submitted projects and randomly assign peer reviewers for grading.

+Note: I've tried to remove personally-identifiable information, including emails, names, etc.

 Background: Back in grad school, I was requested to create a script that would help a professor automate the process of